allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error BaseStrategy_NOT_INITIALIZED()
 ```

-*Returns when Base Strategy is not initialized*
+Throws when Base Strategy is not initialized

 ### BaseStrategy_POOL_ACTIVE